-There is an area for coaches near to the library, and the museum is a short walk from this area along public footpaths.
+Newton Abbot at the Western Service Yard, next to Alexandra Cinema or coaches can also drop-off near to the library (there's a bay on the slip road approaching the library), the museum is a short walk from this area along public footpaths.
 There are traffic lights to cross over to the museum.